Velameestra Windrunner (Level 19 Elf Wizard)

 Extended contact to the chilling effects of cryomancy has caused your body to reflect symptoms of exposure and emit a frozen chill.
 Your skin is cold to the touch and liquids freeze if in contact for too long, you radiate an ambient chill that causes the temperatures around you to drop by several degrees, and your heart-rate has become sluggish.

-Cold Adaptation.
+- Cold Adaptation.
 Your body is uniquely adapted for freezing temperatures, and you are only affected by the most extreme chills.
-You do not need to make saves to resist exhaustion when exposed to Extreme Cold unless the temperatures are below -50 degrees Fahrenheit.
+You do not need to make saves to resist Fatigue when exposed to Extreme Cold unless the temperatures are below -50 degrees Fahrenheit.
+Any saves made to resist even more severe cold are made with Advantage.

 Feats & Ability Score Increases